Young woman with messy bun holding bold 3D "10min" text, confident smirk, amber cinematic lighting

 • Change the character by swapping the .riv file

-• Try different voices by changing the voice parameter
+• Try different voices by changing the voice ID in the server route

 • Add expression triggers to the inputs array